Welcome to Orbit. We want you to know and understand your rights and our rights as defined below. Please review carefully. Here are some highlights:

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Tufts University School of Medicine (TUSM) and Orbit.
-TUSM is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Tufts University School of Medicine Office of Continuing Education (TUSM OCE) and Transcend Review, Inc. TUSM OCE is accredited by the ACCME to provide continuing medical education for physicians.

 TUSM designates this Internet Point-of-Care activity for a maximum of 0.5 AMA PRA Category 1 Credits™ per cycle (per page redeemed).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 American Board of Internal Medicine

 This activity has been registered to offer MOC points.
 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 0.5 MOC points per cycle (per page redeemed) in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s (TUSM OCE) responsibility to submit participant completion information to the ACCME for the purpose of granting ABIM MOC credit.
 MOC credit must be redeemed from the Dashboard on the Orbit CME site so that TUSM OCE can report learner completion for MOC credit to the ACCME/ABIM each month.

 Requirements for Successful Completion